golemfactory/golem-docs/src/pages/docs/creators/ray/setup-tutorial.md

 ```

-The provided example golem cluster config file defines a small Golem cluster with one head node
+The provided example Golem cluster config file defines a small Golem cluster with one head node
 that is configured to autoscale to up to 10 worker nodes.

 The example cluster config file also contains payment information.
 As a default it runs for free on Golem testnet - it should be enough to try it out (which is all we are supporting for now).